Gandasegui/Incognita_reanalysis/01_scripts/04_generating_haplotype_counts.md

 #[INFO] 4 duplicated records removed, but let's keep it as originally

 ####################################
-# Step 8: Sequencing depth ???
+# Step 8: Sequencing depth - not necessary, buts keep it in the code just in case can be used later
 ####################################
 mkdir -p 08_depth
 # ONT: reads + bases per qc FASTQ